destinyae/t3rn/README.md

 ### Repository setup
-Follow the steps below if you're interested building and running the Circuit on your local machine:
+Follow the steps below if you're interested in building and running the Circuit on your local machine:

 ```bash
 git clone https://github.com/t3rn/t3rn